RonAaron61/EIT-Microcontroller/README.md

 ### PyEIT

-To reconstruct the data into image I use PyEIT library on python
+To reconstruct the data into the image I use the PyEIT library on python

 [PyEIT Github](https://github.com/eitcom/pyEIT) for more info